Genetics & Brain Health · Patient Guide

 Beyond Alzheimer’s: The Wider Risk Landscape

 ApoE4’s effects are not confined to dementia.
-The protein’s role in cholesterol metabolism means E4 carriers tend to have elevated LDL cholesterol levels — the “bad” cholesterol — and a correspondingly elevated risk of cardiovascular disease.
-Atherosclerosis, the hardening and narrowing of arteries, progresses more readily in E4 carriers even after accounting for their somewhat higher cholesterol levels, suggesting additional mechanisms beyond simple lipid elevation are at play.
+The protein’s role in cholesterol metabolism means E4 carriers tend to have elevated LDL cholesterol and a correspondingly elevated risk of cardiovascular disease.
+Atherosclerosis progresses more readily in E4 carriers even after accounting for their somewhat higher cholesterol levels, suggesting additional mechanisms beyond simple lipid elevation are at play.

-This cardiovascular connection matters for the brain, too.
+This cardiovascular connection matters for the brain too.
 Vascular risk factors — high blood pressure, diabetes, obesity, smoking — interact with ApoE4 in ways that compound risk.
 An E4 carrier who also has poorly controlled hypertension or type 2 diabetes faces a substantially steeper hill than one whose cardiovascular health is well-maintained.
-The gene does not operate in isolation; it operates within the context of everything else the body is doing.

 There is, however, one genuinely surprising wrinkle.
-Several studies have found that ApoE4 carriers appear to have lower rates of certain cancers.
-The protein’s role in cellular metabolism seems to offer some protection against tumour growth.
-This is a reminder that evolution rarely produces simple winners and losers — ApoE4 persisted in the human population for good reason, likely conferring advantages in younger life or in ancestral environments that we are only beginning to understand.
+Several studies have found that ApoE4 carriers appear to have lower rates of certain cancers — a reminder that evolution rarely produces simple winners and losers.
+ApoE4 persisted in the human population for good reason, likely conferring advantages in younger life or in ancestral environments we are only beginning to understand.

 What Can You Actually Do?